How to Start an LLC for a Towing Company? (Practical Advice)

 This ensures that no other businesses in the state can register a similar name.
-States require tow truck businesses to file a Name Reservation Request form before filing their Articles of Organization.
+States require tow truck businesses to file a Name Reservation Request form before filing their LLC Articles of Organization.

 A registered agent is someone who agrees to receive legal documents and correspondence on behalf of your tow truck business.

 If you hire a registered agent service, they will have multiple employees who can act as your company's registered agent.
-This is often a good choice for tow truck businesses because it provides more flexibility.
+This is often a good choice for many tow truck businesses because it provides more flexibility.

-Step 4: File Articles of Organization
+4. File Articles of Organization (Mandatory)

 Although this filing can be done online, some states require it to be mailed in.
 The forms are typically available on the website of the Secretary of State or business division.